 At Farnborough Hill we would hope to create within the classroom an environment of support where everyone feels comfortable about expressing their views and concerns.
 However, members of staff cannot and should not promise total confidentiality.
-If a pupil asks for help or advice from any member of staff it should be made very clear that any disclosures may be passed onto the Deputy Head - Pastoral as the Designated Safeguarding Lead (DSL), or one of the Deputy Designated Safeguarding Leads (DDSLs)
+If a pupil asks for help or advice from any member of staff it should be made very clear that any disclosures may be passed onto the Deputy Head - Pastoral as the Designated Safeguarding Lead (DSL), the Assistant Head (Head of Sixth Form) as the Deputy Designated Safeguarding Lead (DDSL) or the Head.